How much value does a financial Planner add?

 My answer to #1: "Yes, especially in the long-run."
 My answer to #2: "Ummm, let's go with a lot."
 If only the answers were really that simple.
 Look I get it, I prefer it when a salesperson gets right to the point and bypasses all the fluff.
 Americans are busy people, especially if you are raising a family or knee deep in your career.
 Quick answers have become the expectation.
 The problem is financial planning is circumstantial and therefore a good answer must be adjusted to the person asking the question.

-Rather than manufacture a disingenuous blanket type of response, I created a detailed guide to the quantifiable ways that a financial advisor adds value.
-In addition, I cover some of the other ways an advisor adds value that focuses more on the enhancement of one's own life experiences.
-Due to the fluid nature of the advice provided by financial planners, this guide should help anyone on the fence more quickly determine whether or not the value of working with a planner is worth the personal investment (a much nicer way of saying cost).
+Rather than manufacture a blanketed response, I created a detailed guide to the quantifiable ways that a financial advisor adds value.
+In addition, I touch on some of the more intangible ways financial advisors are able to enhance the life experiences of their clients.
+Due to the fluid nature of financial advice, the points outlined in this guide should help anyone on the fence more quickly determine whether or not the value of working with an advisor is worth the personal investment (a much nicer way of saying cost).

 Before diving into the details, I want to be sure to give credit where credit is due.
-Aside from my personal experiences, the following are the primary sources for the data provided: Michael Kitces, Vanguard, Mitch Anthony, Shawn Tydlaska, Travis Hornsby, and Student Loan Hero.
+Aside from my extrapolating from my personal experience (11 years as a financial advisor), the following are the primary sources for the data provided throughout this guide: Michael Kitces, Vanguard, Mitch Anthony, Shawn Tydlaska, Travis Hornsby, and Student Loan Hero.

 Essentially this value proposition is broken up into 3 prongs: 1) portfolio construction = 1.20%, 2) wealth management = 1.05%, and 3) behavioral coaching = 1.50%.
 Note, Vanguard acknowledges that their research isn’t an exact science.
 Bear in mind, "about 3%” is in contrast with the advisors who are not practicing the principles outlined below.

 - Suitable asset allocation = >0%